 Clothing Treatments: Sawyer Permethrin Insect Clothing Repellent Spray

 Chemical spray tip: pre-treat your clothes.
 Spray your clothes prior to packing and roll tightly into suitcase.
-That way when you’re on your mission trip you don’t have to worry about spraying a chemical on your clothes every time you get dressed.
+That way when you’re on your mission trip you don’t have to worry about spraying a chemical on your clothes every time you get dressed. - Personal toiletries + shower towel and flip flops for when you get out of the shower at night.

-• Medications: To avoid problems with customs, keep prescribed medicines in their original packaging.
+Toothbrush, toothpaste, deodorant, baby wipes, allergy medicine, eye drops, etc. - Medications: To avoid problems with customs, keep prescribed medicines in their original packaging.

-• Proof of medical travel insurance and photo copy of your passport – tuck these away in a safe place in your carry-on and keep them on your person (such as in your backpack) during your entire stay.
+- Proof of medical travel insurance and photo copy of your passport – tuck these away in a safe place in your carry-on and keep them on your person (such as in your backpack) during your entire stay.

-• Clothing: Bring clothing that can be washed and does not need to be ironed.
+- Clothing: Bring clothing that can be washed and does not need to be ironed.
 You may be able to wash your clothing during your trip so bring some detergent.
 Moisture wicking clothing is very helpful with the hot humid weather.

 Fabrics recommended for hot and humid weather are cotton, spandex and linen.
 Here are a few brands that carry moisture “wicking” clothing; Cloudveil, Ex Officio, Columbia, Gramicci, North Face, Royal Robbins, REI